python-poetry/poetry/docs/managing-dependencies.md

 pytest-mock = "*"
 ```

-This group notation is preferred for Poetry 1.2.x and not usable in earlier versions.
+This group notation is preferred since Poetry 1.2.0 and not usable in earlier versions.
 For backwards compatibility with older versions of Poetry,
 any dependency declared in the `dev-dependencies` section will automatically be added to the `dev` group.
 So the above and following notations are equivalent: